NEW DESKTOP AND MOBILE RESPONSIVE SITE

 Because a relationship between a consumer and a retailer is interconnected (they rely on each other in order to exist — ‘supply and demand’), we determined that we couldn’t have a solution that only met one of part of this relationship.
 By adding Donna, we had a more well-rounded solution.

-Donna’s goals: strengthen the presence and reach of her existing website, incorporate technology to stay relevant and available to her customers.
+Goals: strengthen the presence and reach of her existing website, incorporate technology to stay relevant and available to her customers.

-Donna’s pain points: a lack of customers due to online retailers, lacks the technical skills and the time to place her website in front of customers more.
+Pain points: a lack of customers due to online retailers, lacks the technical skills and the time to place her website in front of customers more.

-The challenge
+The Challenge

 Amazon is a corporate behemoth that offers many different goods and services that their customers have grown to rely upon.
 This makes it challenging for small businesses to compete in the online marketplace.
 Customers shop at Amazon for convenience and out of necessity because their needs are fulfilled quickly and easily, even when local retailers might offer similar solutions for a similar price.